KathrynCampbell/MADDOG/README.md

 1. Overview
 1. Command Line Tool
     1. How to use
-        1. Setting up the environment
+        1. Setting up the environment - Unix/MAC
+        1. Setting up the envoronment - Windows
         1. Input data requirements
             1. Lineage designation
             1. Lineage assignment